williamscott701/Sentiment-Analysis-to-Classify-Online-Abuse/README.md

 # Sentiment-Analysis-to-Classify-Online-Abuse
-Using twitter data to analyse the sentiment of text to classify abusive and collusive comments.
+Deep Learning algorithms to analyse the sentiment of text to classify abusive and collusive tweets on twitter.